 South Korean hosts will be incredibly impressed if expats try all the food that is placed in front of them.
 Korean cuisine has unique tastes and aesthetics.
-Those with a delicate palette should build up their resilience to spicy food before they arrive, as most dishes here have a fiery or sharp flavour.
+Those with a delicate palate should build up their resilience to spicy food before they arrive, as most dishes here have a fiery or sharp flavour.

 While most Western foods are available in South Korea, the local cuisine is cheaper and definitely worth a try.
 Vegetarians in South Korea should be aware that most of the main dishes have meat or some kind of seafood in them.
-A good idea for vegetarian expats is to ask a Korean friend or co-worker to write a note for them, to inform serving staff that they don't eat meat of any kind.
+It is a good idea for vegetarian expats to ask a Korean friend or co-worker to write a note for them, to inform serving staff that they don't eat meat of any kind.

 Trends in South Korea

 Koreans are extremely fashion-conscious, a fact visible in almost every facet of daily life.
 New shops and eateries pop up over night to keep up with current trends.
 This dynamism requires expats to be flexible in order to keep up with changes in trends.

 For the fashion-conscious, it's wise to mirror the dress code of people of a similar age.
 In the workplace, it's advisable to dress formally for the first week or two and then to adjust according to one’s particular work environment.
 Women should take note that although they can wear short skirts, no cleavage should ever be shown.
 Women also usually cover their shoulders.

 A further adjustment that foreigners will need to make is that shoes should be taken off whenever a home is entered.
-Most locals keep a pair of indoor shoes which they change into after arriving at home.
+Most locals keep a pair of indoor shoes that they change into after arriving at home.
 Some restaurants also require patrons to take off their shoes before entering the dining area.